 When you eat more calories than you burn, it leads to weight gain but when you do the opposite, you begin to see the changes in your weight and fat pocket.
 Counting calories helps you determine how much fewer calories to consume per day/week to lose weight.

 One of the easiest ways to do this is by using a reputable calorie counting app like the BetterMe Calorie Counter.
-If you follow what the app says, then you will start seeing some incredible changes with your weight loss.
+If you follow what the app says, then you will start seeing some incredible changes in your weight loss.

 Count Your Macros